 Once you've identified your highest performing employees, the next step is to gain an understanding of the engagement levels within this group.
 Pulse surveys

 Now that you've developed an understanding of who your highest performing employees are, and how deeply they are engaged with your organization, it's time to work on re-engaging any disengaged high performers.

 that a lack of recognition is one of the primary causes of workplace disengagement.
 To start re-engaging your high performing employees, it's necessary to create a culture of employee recognition

 to be re-engaged by your organization.
 In fact, it is much easier to re-engage a high peformance employee than it is to engage a disengaged, low performing employee.
-To get started, here are 10 tips to re-engage your retail sales workforce.
+To get started, here are 10 tips to re-engage your retail sales workforce

 Remember this simple formula